DMKM1517/sBook/README.md

 * JRE 1.8
 * Redis 3.0.7

-It's no necessary to include AngularJS.
+It's not necessary to include AngularJS.

 Redis server must be running.